cloudinary-devs/python-cloudinary-video-upload/README.md

-# python-sdk-video-upload
+# Cloudinary Video Upload Sample App
-Upload a short and long video to Cloudinary.
+This repository features a sample application for uploading short and long videos to Cloudinary.
+To set up and run this sample:

+* **Download the Repository**: Clone this repository to your local machine.
+* **Add Your Credentials**: Create a .env file in your project directory.
+Copy and paste your Cloudinary [environment variable](https://console.cloudinary.com/pm/developer-dashboard) into this file.
+* **Run the Application**: Launch the sample app to begin uploading videos to Cloudinary.

+That's it!
+You're ready to start uploading videos with ease.